 Pearl Jam are a grunge band that emerged in 1990 in Seatle, United States.
-The group formed after the previous project Mother Love Bone ended abruptly with the death of lead singer Andrew Wood.
-When singer Eddie Vedder met the other band members, that is when Pearl Jam properly started their historical run:
+The group formed after a previous project, named Mother Love Bone, ended abruptly with the death of their lead singer Andrew Wood.
+After this, when singer Eddie Vedder met the other band members in 1991, Pearl Jam properly started their historical run:

 Ver esta publicación en Instagram